abby2727/vue-crash-course/README.md

 ## Task Tracker
-This is a part Traversy Media Vue.js crash course.
-Building a Tast Tracker application with CRUD functionalities.
+This is a part of the Traversy Media Vue.js crash course.
+Building a task tracker application with CRUD functionalities.

 ## Project setup
 ```